twongCMU/DominoTiling/README.md

 > java Domino
 </pre>

-On Windows, double clicking the "run program" shortcut will compile and launch the program (for users not familiar with the command line or Java)

-This program has many operating modes.

 For large arrays, 1000+ by default, there are no graphics options since there would be too much to display.
 This option has two main modes:
    * Main Experiment (domino start size == domino end size)